mrnguyener21/Personal-Web-Portfolio/README.md

     -probably use grid to help with the layout
     -when hovered
         - a 0.5 transparent black background to mimic a fade out effect.
 In white text have the title of the project,  a description of the project and what was used to create it
+    -refactor code so that the template of the projects can be in its own component which we can import into the projects component to use and map through

 -CONTACT ME SECTION